MrLoh/thesis-davidson/manuscript.md

 > "The Test must be modified [...].
 The object must be brought into the open so that its causal connections with the rest of the world as well as with the interrogator can be observed by the interrogator.
 >
 > Can the interrogator now tell what the object thinks?
 The answer is that it depends [...].
 Let us suppose the interrogator finds that the object uses words just as he does [...and] infers (let us suppose correctly) that the object's linguistic dispositions are similar to his own in relevant ways.
 In the case of a person, the interrogator would be justified in assuming that these dispositions were acquired in the usual way: in the basic cases, by past causal intercourse with things and circumstances of the sort to which the person is now disposed to respond. [...]
 But the assumption is not justified in the case of a computer: [...]
 The computer which has never experienced a dog and has no memory of dogs can't mean dog by the word ‘dog’ [...].
-Thought and meaning require a history of a particular sort. [...U]nless we [...] can observe it in action over time, we have no basis for guessing how a computer came to have the dispositions it has.
+Thought and meaning require a history of a particular sort. [...]
+Unless we [...] can observe it in action over time, we have no basis for guessing how a computer came to have the dispositions it has.
 >
 > It is unclear exactly what kind of history is necessary [...].
 But our intuitions are clear enough in many cases.
 You [...] don't understand a language if there are not numerous connections between your use of words and experiences[. ...]
 It may seem that minds are, after all, inscrutable if no present observation of their operation can reveal what they are thinking.
-But of course this does not follow. [...E]ven the mind of an artefact can, if it has one, be understood; it just takes longer, long enough for some history to be observed, since it cannot be inferred." [@Davidson:1990tt, pp. 84--86]
+But of course this does not follow. [...]
+Even the mind of an artefact can, if it has one, be understood; it just takes longer, long enough for some history to be observed, since it cannot be inferred." [@Davidson:1990tt, pp. 84--86]

 Davidson's rejection of the "sharp line between the physical and the intellectual capacities" [-@Davidson:1990tt, p.
 84] should not be misinterpreted as a rejection of the possibility to devise a test at all.
 In his follow up essay 'Representation and Interpretation' [-@Davidson:1990ri] he comes back to the question "what could we detach from a person and still count him or her as a thinking creature" (p.
 87).
 And agrees with Turing that origin, building material, and size and shape for example are irrelevant.
 In so far, Turing was on the right track with his test, he only went too far in detaching the history from a person.
 The ability to determine non predefined meaning --- to connect symbols with objects and events in the world --- is essential for intelligence and it depends on a rich base of experiences of causal interactions with these events and objects.